lostkamp/pydata-lightning-talk/README.md

 difference is much smaller (around 100 ns, compared to 100 µs above).

 What can we conclude from this?
-First, when optimizing your application, you probably care more aboute absolute speed gains, which would imply a tendency to use f-strings rather than %s formatting.
+First, when optimizing your application, you probably care more about absolute speed gains, which would imply a tendency to use f-strings rather than %s formatting.
 But my actual point is that these differences are so small that they do not have any practical relevance for the vast majority of use-cases (if you know an example where such differences do matter, I'd love to hear about it).